-- Matches will place over three consecutive weekends, starting from 29th February 2020.
+- Matches will be placed over three consecutive weekends, starting from 29th February 2020.

 - Matches will be live-streamed on Free Fire India’s official YouTube channel.